 Gabriel McCarthy, Staff Reporter

-Gabriel McCarthy is an Editorial Editor for ‘The Science Survey,’ and he helps improve the quality of the editorials of his classmates.
+Gabriel McCarthy is a Managing Editor and Advisory Editor for ‘The Science Survey.’
+He is responsible for editing articles of various sections written by his classmates.
 He has a passion for journalism, and he loves to read and write engaging articles.
 He loves journalism because it can tell an engaging story while also informing the reader at the same time.
 He also loves taking photos for the newspaper and believes that photos can capture a part of a story in a way that writing cannot.
 Outside of school, Gabriel is a nationally-ranked fencer and spends his time either doing homework or practicing.
 He believes that editorials are a reflection of the author and that they can tell a much deeper story.
-In college, Gabriel wishes to study history and maybe go into that line of work.
+In college, Gabriel wishes to study political science and work in a related field.
 In the foreseeable future, he has no intention of quitting journalism and hopes to be able to spread information in some capacity even after he graduates.

 Marley Lee-Kang, Staff Reporter

-Marley Lee-Kang is an Arts & Entertainment Editor for ‘The Science Survey.'
+Marley Lee-Kang is a Copy Chief for ‘The Science Survey.'
 Marley believes that a good journalistic piece should be able to captivate readers from beginning to end.
-He also believes that the use of visual representations is equally important as images can help the readers imagine the setting and can carry so much information with so little.
-With a newfound passion for writing, Marley wishes to produce interesting journalistic pieces that will be read by many.
-Born with a creative mind, Marley wishes to use writing as one of his catalysts to capture his imagination and produce works of art.
+He believes tthat the use of visual representation is equally important as writing, given that photographs can help readers to visualize the setting.
+Marley wishes to use writing as one of his catalysts in order to produce works of art.
+With the hopes of going into the field of medicine after college, Marley wishes to sharpen his writing skills in the years to come.

 Sam Chin, Staff Reporter